wshekrota/ind/README.md

+gate
 **ind**

 **elastic indices**

 Specification: I needed metrics for index status.
 But I needed more articulate numbers.
 _cat/indices passes back a large report.
-Needed was a more accurate status.
+Needed was a more aggregate status.
 This program returns a hash where each key has a 3 element array.
 Each key is a grouped index name.
 ```
 _cat/indices (for a one name collection might look like)